kenwals/shinrin-yoku/README.md

 - It is responsive to screen size thanks to bootstrap.

-- the navbar at the top collapses into a hamburger button on smaller screens,
+- The navbar at the top collapses into a hamburger button on smaller screens.

-- one of the image cards in the gallery is hidden on small screens to improve flow of the page.
+- One of the image cards in the gallery is hidden on small screens to improve flow of the page.

 - It has a subscription form ( this is for display purposes only , it's not working at the moment as it's out of scope for this phase of the project).

+- Form validation on subscribe form , alert if name or email is empty.

-### Features Left to Implement
+### Features Left to Implement (out of scope)

 - In the footer section , the icons will incorporate some sort of hover animation

-- Form validation on subscribe form , alert if name or email is empty.

-- In the footer section , a navbar is made to link back to the home or about anchor tags.
+- The navbar button will float on the top of the screen .

 - Improvements for visually impaired such as more descriptive tags and better contrasting colours (as per lighthouse report)